cogolabs/cyto/docs/gettingStarted.md

 Cyto requires some initialization before it can be used.
 This is done by running the `cyto init` command.
 This will prompt you for 2 things:

-1. Your name
+1. Your full name
 1. Where to create your GTL.
 This is where all of your templates will be stored, so make sure you pick a location that's easily accessible and not prone to deletion.

-If your GTL ever gets removed or you want to change your name, you can just rerun `cyto init`.
+If your GTL ever gets removed or you want to change your name, you can just rerun `cyto init`. `cyto init` will also pre-populate your GTL with some example templates that will help demonstrate the features that Cyto offers.
+You can find them all underneath the `cyto` directory in your GTL.
+These templates will be referenced extensively throughout the documentation.

+**NOTE**: Do not delete any of the templates in the `cyto` directory of your GTL.
+Some of them are required for Cyto to function properly.

 ## Template Structure